 I want to build my own agents so I can [have] my private domain specific awareness in the coding environment: PRDs, product docs, API docs, business goals, etc.

 Today, this sort of context-aware AI code assistant is promised by many vendors in the space including Augment Code (“It’s the most context-aware Developer AI, so you won’t just code faster, you’ll build smarter.”) and Cursor (“Reference code with @ symbols to be used as context for the AI.”).
-Meanwhile, the promise of GitHub Copilot Enterprise is that it could be “customized to their own organization’s code and processes.”
+Meanwhile, the promise of GitHub Copilot is that it can be customized to their own organization’s private code and processes in addition to context from public repos.
 Competition on the context-front is fierce for very good reason.

 - IDE Fork or No Fork?: There is no consensus about the VS Code fork that Cursor and Void use, except that forks add friction and some developers are mad about it.
 The folks at Cursor chose to fork rather than build an extension because: